About the University Records Management Advisory Group (URMAG)

 9. University employees must have appropriate guidance and training about the appropriate management of records disposition/destruction.

-Please read the ARMS Bulletin "Records Disposition & Destruction" for more information.
+Please read the Records Management Bulletin "Records Disposition & Destruction" for more information.

 Laws, Regulations & Policy:

 Additionally, there are laws, regulations and policies developed by other campus departments, the UW System, and state and federal agencies that have records management implications.
 The following are links to laws and policies affecting the management of University records:

 - Legal Requirements for Public Records:Reference document describing the various state, federal, and university-wide laws and polices that must be followed when managing University records.

 - Public Records Management Guidelines (UW System): List of voluntary guidelines derived from internationally-accepted best business practices for records management.
 The Board of Regents provides these guidelines as a business resource for University institutions, and also recognizes that these guidelines will be utilized as best suits the business needs of each institution, within the controlling limits of University of Wisconsin system-wide policies.

 - Employee Ethics and Public Records Management (UW System): Every University of Wisconsin employee is obliged to abide by legal requirements for ethical conduct and proper management of public records, as set forth in multiple Wisconsin statutes.
 In order to assist UW employees in understanding and abiding by these requirements, the Office of General Counsel has published guidance, entitled: “Employee Ethics/Public Records Management."

 - Faculty Policies and Procedures, specifically chapter 5.31 C & D and 6.09 B: These chapters address records management responsibilites and duties for department chairs and faculty and ad hoc committees.

 - Faculty Legislation, II-500: Legislation governing the authority and responsibilities of the University Archives.